-On the Lead form, check the applicable checkboxes in the Housing Type/Funding Sources data set.
-Then, provide details about interior and exterior painted surfaces that may be disturbed by weatherization and indicate the results of lead testing, if performed.
+On the Lead form, provide details about interior and exterior painted surfaces that may be disturbed by weatherization and indicate the results of lead testing, if performed.
 You should refer to the notes provided on the form for guidance on completing the form.

 The Radon form allows you to indicate if you want to conduct radon testing both before and after weatherization, post-weatherization only, or not at all.
 Data fields in the Indoor Radon Measurements table will be activated or deactivated depending on your selection.
 Enter the testing information in the Indoor Radon Measurements table as applicable.
-Indicate if the house has an existing radon reduction system, and then identify potential radon entryways in the Source Identification data set.
+Indicate if the dwelling has an existing radon reduction system, and then identify potential radon entryways in the Source Identification data set.